tsorensen/DebtFreeLiving/README.md

 ##### Committing Changes
 When you're ready to commit changes, make sure to fetch the upstream first.

 * Fetch the upstream `git fetch upstream`.
+* Make sure you are on your own master branch `git checkout master`.
-This makes sure your copy us up to date on the latest commit in the main repo
+* Merge the upstream with your master branch `git merge upstream/master`.
+This makes sure your copy is up to date on the latest commit in the main repo.
+If you have conflicts, you need to resolve them before pushing your own commits (it will tell you if you have conflicts when you do the merge command).
+If you need help resolving conflicts just let me know.
 * Your local changes should still be there (check by `git status`).
 * Add `git add <filename>` or to add all `git add .`, commit `git commit -m"your comment"`, and push `git push`